myreceiptt/pabrikroti-master/README.md

 # PABRIK ROTI v.2.4.44

 > "This is not just a factory.
-This is a rehearsal of freedom—kneaded with code, fermented by community, and baked through the heat of shared struggles."
+This is a rehearsal of freedom—kneaded with code, fermented by its community, and baked through the heat of shared struggles."
+>
 > — Prof. NOTA

 ---